coopernurse/node-pool/README.md

      idleTimeoutMillis : max milliseconds a resource can go unused before it should be destroyed (default 30000)
-    reapIntervalMillis : frequency to check for idle resources (default 1000)
+    reapIntervalMillis : frequency to check for idle resources (default 1000) log : true/false  - if true, verbose log info will be sent to console.log() (default false)

 ## Run Tests